Diagnosis

 • Write down a description of your symptoms, when they first appeared and whether they occur in a pattern.

-• Prepare a list of questions.
+• Prepare a list of questions for your healthcare professional.

 • What's the most likely cause of my rash?